k-ahn2/wps2/README.md

 As an example, the sequence for a new message is:
 1. WPS receives a type `m` JSON object from a connected application, meaning a new message
 2. WPS writes the message to the database
-3. WPS returns a delivery receipt to the sender.
+3. WPS returns a delivery receipt to the connected application.
 4. WPS then decides:
    - if the recipient is connected, send in real-time
-   - if the recipient is not connected, check whether registered for push notifications, send one if yes
+   - if the recipient is not connected, check whether registered for push notifications, send one if yes (NB: requires additional integrations)
    - if the recipient is not registered, end processing
 5. If not sent in real-time, when the recipient connects and sends a type `c` JSON object, WPS will then return the new message(s)

 ## Timestamps and Delivery Sequence

 Timestamps are used extensively in the design of WPS:
-- Due to the potential variability in the RF packet network - where delivery times to the server can very depending on the number of hops, traffic and/or network drop outs - the timestamp assigned to a message or post when sent by the client is the authority used on both the server and all recipients.
+- Due to the potential variability within the RF packet network - where delivery times to the server can very depending on the number of hops, traffic and/or network drop outs - the timestamp assigned to a message or post by a connected application is used on both the server and all recipients.
 This ensures the sequencing of posts and messages remains as intended by the sender
 - For Posts, the timestamp is also used to:
   - tell the sender how long a message took to reach the WPS by returning the server delivery timestamp `dts` to the client
   - tell connected recipients of a post the end-to-end delivery time, calculated by comparing the `ts` of the post to the timestamp it was received
 - When downloading new posts, either on connect, subscribe or in real time, WPS always sends Posts and Messages in timestamp ASCENDING order - i.e. oldest first.
 This ensures if a user gets disconnected, the client can resume from the last message

 > [!WARNING]
 > WPS works on the assumption that modern OSs have time syncronisation and therefore accurate clocks.
-Beware if offline or time syncronisation is not setup that sending a posts with an incorrect system clock could cause strange behaviours
+Beware if offline or time syncronisation is not setup that sending posts and messages with an incorrect system clock could cause issues with certain functions

 ## How WPS handles JSON

-WPS receives everything from the packet network and node as a string, with discreet packets delimited by `0x0D` (13 decimal), Additional delimiters are used for compressed packets.
+WPS receives everything from the packet network and node as a string, with discreet packets delimited by `\r\n` (13 decimal & 10 decimal), Additional delimiters are used for compressed packets.

 WPS preprocesses received strings by:
 - adding the string to an RX buffer
-- splits the buffer on `0x0D` into an array
+- splits the buffer on `\r\n` into an array
 - for each string in the array:
    - if enclosed in compression delimiters, attempt decompression
    - if enclosed in `{}`, attempt conversion to a JSON object
-   - if last in the array and is neither, return the string to the buffer
+   - if last in the array and is neither, it's imcomplete and is returned to the RX buffer, awaiting the next packet
-- If either of the decompression or JSON conversion fails, this is considered a FATAL error and WPS disconnects the user

-In the event of conversion failure, WPS will log an `ERROR` in `wps.log`
+If either of the decompression and/or JSON conversion fails, this is considered a FATAL error and WPS disconnects the user and log an `ERROR` in `wps.log`

 The only exceptions to the above are the first and second strings received:
-- The first string recieved is always the callsign - e.g. `M0AHN\r`.
+- The first string recieved is always the callsign - e.g. `M0AHN\r\n`.
 This is sent by the node and happens before any subsequent processing
 - If the second string fails conversion, this is likely a manual connect by a human.
 WPS returns a friendly message (configurable in `wps.py`) and then disconnects

 > [!IMPORTANT]